---->

 theory.
 They saw Newton as an anti-Descartes Gilbert theorist and

-belived that Newton's blackbox position was a just a fraudulent
+believed that Newton's blackbox position was just a fraudulent

 cover to disguise his backing for the hated Gilbert theory.
 The